Blue-Terra/kyc-program/README.md

     KYC Program
 </div>

 # I. Overview

+At Blue Terra we believe in the vision of building a protocol for the democratizing property ownership rights.
+Doing this means sharing some of the secret sauce that makes Blue Terra possible so that others may expand the model.
+The following is the Anchor Program used in our claim land and kyc process.

+# I. Program

 This repo contains the source code for the Blue Terra [Civic](https://docs.civic.com/) KYC nonce Solana program.

-The program is minimalist nonce program and provides Blue Terra a simple way to keep track of KYC verified wallets.
+The program is minimalist nonce program, written in Anchor Lang and provides Blue Terra a simple way to keep track of KYC verified wallets.
 If a Blue Terra NFT holder does not have valid KYC, they will be able to interact with a KYC Program to claim their land.

 The program contains one instruction `claimLand`.
 This instruction leverages the Civic Gateway decorator to detect the KYC status of a given `walletAddress` and `gatewayToken`.